-The organisers are looking for proposals for long (75 minutes) and short (40 minutes) sessions, trainings are scheduled for a duration of 7 hours (full-day workshops).
+The organisers are looking for proposals for regular (40 minutes) and longer (75 minutes) session.
+Trainings are scheduled for a duration of 7 hours (full-day workshops).

-Deadline for all proposals (400 - 700 characters) is 11 November 2016.
-Additional materials (longer version of the abstracts, slides, Proposals etc.) to support your submission are welcome, too.
+Deadline for all proposals (400 - 700 characters) is Jan 17th, 2018.
+Additional material (longer version of the abstracts, slides, Proposals etc.) to support your submission is welcome, too.
 The finalised programme will be available online by the end of December/early January.

-The programme committee comprises of Gerrit Grunwald, Thorsten Henkel (Fraunhofer SIT), Kai Kreuzer (Deutsche Telekom), Diana Krüger (codecentric), Dominik Obermaier (dc-square), Tim Weilkiens (oose) and Christian Winkler (Siemens) as well as Rainald Menge-Sonnentag (heise Developer) und René Schönfeldt (dpunkt.verlag).
+The programme committee comprises of Thorsten Henkel (Fraunhofer SIT), Kai Kreuzer (Deutsche Telekom), Diana Kupfer (codecentric), Dominik Obermaier (dc-square), Tim Weilkiens (oose), and Christian Winkler (Siemens) as well as Rainald Menge-Sonnentag (heise Developer) and René Schönfeldt (dpunkt.verlag).

 Should you have any questions regarding the conference or its programme, don't hesitate to contact firstname.lastname@example.org